-The smaller effect on the probability of becoming a criminal is due to one main reason: the new cable line is going to connect neighborhoods that were already relatively well connected to the public transport system.
-The overall change in Formal Firm Commuter Market access for these neighborhoods will not be as large as it was for the much more disconnected neighborhoods in the eastern part of Medellin.
-The smaller increase in relative Commuter Market access explains the relatively smaller decline in the probability of becoming a criminal in this counterfactual.
+The smaller effect on the probability of becoming a criminal is due to one main reason: the new tram line connected neighborhoods that were already relatively well connected to the public transport system via an extensive bus network.
+The overall change in legitimate-sector Consumer Market Access for these neighborhoods was not as large as it was for the much more disconnected neighborhoods in the north-western part of Medellin.
+The smaller increase in relative Commuter Market Access explains the relatively smaller decline in the probability of becoming a criminal in this counterfactual.21